Complete Female Backpacking Australia Packing List

 Sea to Summit do a great-sized bottle.

-Again, I always recommend Sea to Summit here because they are the only brand that I find don’t get smelly at all.
+Again, I always recommend Sea to Summit travel towel because they don’t get smelly at all.

 I love mine!